kubevault/prometheus-exporter/docs/guides/README.md

 # Guides

-Guides show you how to perform tasks with Vault operator and Vault CSI driver.
+Guides show you how to perform tasks with KubeVault operator and Vault CSI driver.

-## Using Vault operator
+## Using KubeVault operator

 - To deploy Vault in AWS EKS see [here](/docs/guides/platforms/eks.md).
 - To deploy Vault in Google GKE see [here](/docs/guides/platforms/gke.md).